-□ Right-click on the DowntownCampusMap.jpg layer in the Contents

-Pane then select Zoom to Layer.

-This will zoom the map to the

-extent of the unreferenced image.

-Your goal is to change the

-reference so the map draws at the

-correct location.
+Right-click on the DowntownCampusMap.jpg layer in the Contents Pane then select Zoom to Laver (You will need to use this tool to Zoom To Layer navigate between the reference Zoon Zoom To Layer image and the image to be 1:1 Zoon Zoom to the extent of the selected georeferenced many times).
+This layers. a, Edit will zoom the map to the extent of the unreferenced image.
+Your goal is to change the reference so the map is at the correct location.